 I don’t have to explain my paintings.
 Everything is visible.

+I know you said that simplicity is the most difficult thing.
+Can you explain simplicity the easy way?
 I made everything accessible in my paintings.
 If there are still any questions, it only has to do with the viewer who thinks that the painter points on something specific.
 So the viewer does not trust his eyes.
 It has a lot to do with a shift towards conceptual art in the sixties & seventies: The viewer was freed from his sensual perception.
 My artworks are based on conceptualism, but they should not only address your thinking.
 I try to speak to every sense as well as streams of childhood memories and highly philosophical thoughts – which result in chaos.
 As a result of these sensual experiences, I try to encourage the viewer to engage himself with the fact that simple things can intertwine in a very complex way.

 I intend this kind of complexity originating from simplicity.

+In my opinion, diversity is a better word here than complexity.
+The coherences of those particular simple things are crucial – thus it is about the construction that you conceived.
 Exactly.
 I aim to interrelate things so that they take action.
 I’d call it an extension of the old genre still life which makes something happen that wasn’t of much interest in earlier times: The objects of the artwork barely interacted back then because still lifes were made for matters of representation, showing modernity and power.

 I want something to happen in my paintings.